adbrosaci/vue-lang-router/README.md

 :classical_building: Default language (no language prefix in URL)

-:child: Supports variables and children in routes
+:baby: Supports variables and children in routes

 :car: :bike: Supports both history and hash mode